10 Import Tax and Duty Mistakes You Can't Afford To Make

 #9: Failing to calculate total landed cost

-Some companies calculate international customs duties on their shipments — then fail to consider VAT and other taxes that can significantly impact the total cost of shipping.
+Some companies calculate international customs duties on their shipments, then fail to consider VAT, GST, or other local taxes that can significantly impact the total cost.
 It’s important to remember that total landed cost is a combination of several factors, and that duty rates will only take you part of the way to a comprehensive landed cost calculation.

 When you calculate total landed cost, make sure you’re taking every factor into account: the value of the order, door-to-door shipping costs, shipping insurance costs, customs duty, and any import taxes.
-This way, you’ll have a comprehensive picture of your costs and avoid any expensive surprises.
+This way, you’ll have a comprehensive picture of your costs and avoid any expensive surprises upon delivery.

 #10: Doing it all yourself

-One of the easiest mistakes to fall prey to is trying to get landed cost right without any outside expert assistance.
-Sometimes, the cost of professional tariff code and landed cost determination can be excessive, especially if you’re paying the pros by the hour.
+One of the easiest mistakes to fall prey to is trying to get customs duty and import tax right without any outside expert assistance.
+Sometimes, the cost of professional tariff code classification and tax determination can be excessive, especially if you’re paying the pros by the hour.

 Contact us at: 877-780-4848

 The easiest way to avoid errors?
 Automation.
 Get the help you need with Avalara’s cross-border solutionLearn More